Dynix7/myDotFiles/README.md

 Ones not included here use the default one generated

 Note: Change the monitor in hyprland.conf and the wallpaper location in hyprpaper.conf,
-Note2: When updating sometimes theres like some dependency so just use pacman -Rdd to remove it and u can reinstall the non git one
+Note2: When updating sometimes theres like some dependency so just use pacman -Rdd to remove it and u can install correct one

 For endeavourOS if you use Github Desktop you have to install gnome keyring